© Ben McKee Photography 2018

 Through McCaldin Arts Clare has created three solo shows.
 Two of these feature music by Stephen McNeff: A Voice of One Delight and the critically-acclaimed Vivienne, (5 stars in the Evening Standard).
 Her latest one-woman show, Mary’s Hand, examines the reputation and life of Queen Mary I, and also attracted excellent reviews, including 5 stars from the Independent.

-Clare was born in Liverpool and studied Modern Languages and History of Art while a choral scholar at Clare College, Cambridge, but began her professional life as an account director for international advertising company J Walter Thompson before becoming a professional singer.
+Clare was born in Liverpool and studied Modern Languages and History of Art while a choral scholar at Clare College, Cambridge, but began her professional life in advertising and arts administration before becoming a professional singer.

-In the contemporary repertoire roles include the Stardust Seller in Stephen McNeff’s The Gentle Giant (ROH2, Royal Opera Covent Garden), the Mezzo Actor in Judith Weir’s A Night at the Chinese Opera for Scottish Opera and Matilda/George in Errollyn Wallen’s Cautionary Tales, as well as works in development at Opera North, WNO and Aldeburgh Music.
+In operatic repertoire, Clare has sung Fox (The Cunning Little Vixen), Meg Page (Falstaff), Oreste (La Belle Helene), Dorabella Örsze (Hary Janos), as well as Dido, Dorabella, Second Lady, Orlovsky, Siebel, Hansel, Véronique (Le Docteur Miracle), Flora and Mrs Peacham.
+Her contemporary repertoire roles include the Stardust Seller (Stephen McNeff’s The Gentle Giant), the Mezzo Actor (Judith Weir’s A Night at the Chinese Opera) and Mezzo Cautioner (Errollyn Wallen’s Cautionary Tales), as well as works in development at ROH, Opera North, WNO and Aldeburgh Music.